| Building Envelope

 -

-larger renovation projects.
-Upgrades to insulation in basements and
+as part of larger renovation projects.
+Upgrades to insulation

-top-floor ceiling crawl spaces can be done anytime.
+in basements and top-floor ceiling crawl spaces can

 -

-of the moisture has been identified and repaired.
+once the source of the moisture has been identified

 Other Building-Envelope Measures